verhas/string/README.md

-When you start the string expression with the static method `str()` then the result after calling some of the string methods is a string and with that the call chain ends.
+When you start the string expression with the static method `str()` then the result after calling some of the string methods is a string and with that, the call chain ends.
 Sometimes this is the best approach, but other times you want to write longer call chains.
-In that case you have to use the longer named static method `string()` or `strings()` in plural in case the methods work on multiple strings.
+In that case, you have to use the longer named static method `string()` or `strings()` in the plural in case the methods work on multiple strings.

 Using `string()` or `strings()` you can write longer chains, like